Tiger-Du/tiger-du.github.io/README.md

 I'm interested in artificial intelligence.

-I'm a graduate student at the University of Pennsylvania, where I'm a candidate for a Master of Science in Engineering (M.S.E.) in data science.
+I'm a candidate for a Master of Science in Engineering (M.S.E.) in data science from the University of Pennsylvania.

 I received a Bachelor of Science (B.S.) in computer science with departmental honors from Vanderbilt University.